catubc/sta_maps/README.md

 There are several python module dependencies including: numpy, math, mutiplrociseing, scipy, PIL, subprocess and others.
 They are all standard packages that can be installed using pip or other common methods.

 The code was written to load Multi-Channel-Systems ephys files that align to imaging data.
-We provide examples of data recorded cortically and subcortically here: [source data on dropbox] (https://www.dropbox.com/sh/chet957crw41267/AADgke5NMnM){:target='_blank'}
+We provide examples of data recorded cortically and subcortically here: [source data on dropbox] https://www.dropbox.com/sh/1iegmtuowd3yczz/AADFicFsDd6OE4BVGAhezbPqa?dl=0 {:target="_blank"}.

 The imaging data files (converted and aligned) should be downloaded and saved into the appropriate directories.